Wake-up-Freeman/OLD-ODISEO/docs/develop/dapp/quick-start/using-terrain-testnet.md

    npm start
    ```

-3. With `testnet` selected in Terra Station you can now increment and reset the counter from the front end.
+3. With `testnet` selected in Daodiseo Station you can now increment and reset the counter from the front end.

 ## Demo